 - Cost 15 dollars a person (as of 2015)

-We arrived right at 10 and quickly paid/jumped into the 10 o’clock tour.
-Our guide told us a little bit about the history and then we were off into the cave, which is right below the gift shop.
+We arrived right at 10 AM and quickly jumped onto the 10 o’clock tour.
+Our guide told us a little bit about the history, and then we were off into the cave, which is right below the gift shop.

-This is also where you start to see the helecite which is what the cave is famous for and looks like a silly straw.
+This is also where you start to see the helictite, which is what the cave is famous for and looks like a silly straw.

 From here you proceed down the steps to the second platform which is long and skinny,

 This platform allows you to see the vertical depth of the cave.
-From here you can even see the water which is 100 feet below and which they used to do rafting trips through.
+From here, you can even see the water which is 100 feet below and which they used to make rafting trips through.
 I wish they still did!

-This viewing area is a massive room, about 39 feet high that is covered in stalagmites and helecite.
+This viewing area is a massive room, about 39 feet high, that is covered in stalagmites and helictite.

-The helecite is the most impressive as it is one of the caves with the best collection of this strange creation.
+The helictite is the most impressive as it is one of the caves with the best collection of this strange creation.
 It literally covered one of the walls.

 I sat in awe of this area as there was so much to see in every direction.